TomDDG/ZXPicoMD/README.md

   - +2x 20pin header sockets
 - 1x Traco Power TSR 1-2450 (9v to 5v, 1 Amp) - https://www.tracopower.com/int/model/tsr-1-2450 (you can use alternatives these are just the best and very efficient, if you do use alternatives remember you may need additional circuitry)
 - 3x BAT42/43 diodes for D1(D), D2(D) & CO(D).
 If using a v1.1 PCB connect these LV1-HV1, LV2-HV2 & LV3-HV3, line at HV side.
 BAT42/43 are a better option to 1N4148 due to the reduced voltage drop, however 1N4148 should also be ok.
 The v1.1 PCB can also use a SparkFun Logic Level Converter ([BOB-12009](https://www.sparkfun.com/products/12009)) if not paring with real h/w Microdrives, however recommend you use diodes.
-- 1x SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306).
+- 1x SSD1306 OLED 0.96" (you can get larger ones just make sure they are SSD1306 or compatible, I've recently tested with the much larger SSD1309 1.54" and they work fine as an example).
 Be very careful of the GND & VCC placement as they are sometimes reversed.
 If using the v1.3 PCB make sure the jumpers are in the correct place for the GND/VCC orientation.
   - +1x 4pin header socket if using the PCB.
 If also using the 3D printed case get header sockets with extra long legs so the OLED can be mounted higher
 - 1x Adafruit Micro SD SPI or SDIO Card Breakout Board - https://www.adafruit.com/product/4682
   - +1x 9pin header socket if using the PCB